 But another reason people often overlook is that an area rug can add new color and texture to a space without requiring a complete redesign.

 While rugs can bring in color or interesting patterns, make sure the colors work with the existing carpet.
 It can be tempting to pretend the carpet doesn’t exist when covering it with a rug.
-But if you do this, you may end up with clashing colors that detract from rather than add to the harmony of the room.
+But if you do this, you may end up with clashing colors that detract from the harmony of the room, rather than adding to it.
 Rugs with bright colors can also tie the floor into the room’s overall color scheme.
 Colors in a large area rug can be echoed in the curtains, home décor accessories or upholstery.

 The key to layering rugs over carpet is to vary the texture.
 Area rugs generally work best over short-pile or looped carpet.
 In those cases, laying a thick, luxurious shag rug can add a softness and elegance to the space.
 Likewise, if you have a plush style of carpet installed, choosing a low-profile Berber or woven rug is your best bet.